 As with any new feature, you should enable and test grid control in a non-production environment prior to enabling in a production environment.
 New features may conflict with other features or customizations.

-For more time-saving Finance and Operations tips, try these articles:
+For more time-saving Finance & Operations tips, try these articles:

-If you want to talk to a partner for Finance and Operations implementation, training, and support, or if you have any questions about Dynamics 365, please contact us.
+If you want to talk to a partner for Finance & Operations training, implementation, and support, or if you have any questions about Dynamics 365, please contact us.

 Webinar - How to Use Excel to Bulk Update Records in Dynamics 365 Finance & Operations

 In this webinar, we’ll show you how to save yourself time by bulk updating your Finance & Operations records through the familiar environment of Excel.

 9:00 am – 9:30 am PST